jcreyes72/IBMsimulator/README.md

         1) Compile the sim.c file with gcc
         2) Run a.out alongside a specific input file (i.e "./a.out < simple_loop.in")
-        3) There is also a verbose method, that displays more information.
+        3) There is also a verbose method that displays more information.
 It can be implemented by adding "-v" to the a.out command shown above (i.e ./a.out -v < simple_loop.in)